vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 toc: true
 ---

 The world of data orchestration is evolving at lightning speed.
 Are your Airflow patterns keeping up, or are they holding you back?
 In this article, we will cover an end-to-end Airflow 3 data pipeline.
-We will extract data from the [Riot Games API](https://developer.riotgames.com/) and use the [Airflow AI SDK](https://github.com/astronomer/airflow-ai-sdk), a modern SDK for working with LLMs from Apache Airflow based on [PydanticAI](https://ai.pydantic.dev/), to generate a League of Legends report featuring a tier.
-The project highlights modern Airflow and AI features, and
+We will extract data from the [Riot Games API](https://developer.riotgames.com/) and use the [Airflow AI SDK](https://github.com/astronomer/airflow-ai-sdk), a modern SDK for working with LLMs from Apache Airflow based on [PydanticAI](https://ai.pydantic.dev/), to generate a League of Legends report featuring a champion tier list.
+The project highlights modern Airflow 3 and AI features, and

 > by the end of this article you will be inspired to rethink deprecated DAG orchestration patterns.